3liz/docker-qgis-build/README.md

-# Docker build dependencies
+# Qgis build environment

-Create an image based on debian/stretch for qgis build dependencies.
+Create an image with  qgis build dependencies for building and running tests in o Docker container

-## Running as a standalone container

-If the image is run as a standalone container the src directory should be bind-mounted in /root/src.

-The default command (CMD) is to execute the file /root/src/docker-build-test.sh
+## Building qgis

+cd into your qgis source repository then run the `qgis-build-env.sh`.
+The script start an interactive bash session in a Docker container from where you can run build commands

 ## Credits